PhilChodrow/PIC16A/syllabus.md

   - *Containers*: You will use lists and dictionaries to manage collections of data.
   - *Functions*: You will write reusable functions to perform complex, customized tasks.
+  - *Control Flow*: You will use branching logic and loops to structure sophisticated programs.
   - *Object-oriented programming*: You will write custom classes and define their behavior, and use inheritance to extend their functionality.

 ## Applications

+- *Modules*: You will access and apply a wide variety of Python modules commonly used in software development, data analysis and computational science.
 - *Arrays and Vectorizaton*: You will use the Numpy and Pandas packages to efficiently manipulate arrays and data frames.
 - *Data Visualization*: You will use the Matplotlib package to create insightful and attractive data graphics.
 - *Machine Learning*: You will deploy and evaluate machine learning algorithms on real-world data sets.